Cjuevas03/Cjuevas03/README.md

 - I’m currently working on a League Builder, called ArcaneBuilds!
 - I’m currently learning node.js!
 - I’m looking to collaborate with other fellow nerds!
-- 2022 Goals: Be able to live comfortably 🥅
+- 2022 Goals: Be able to live comfortably!
 - ⚡ Fun fact: I love gaming, reading manga, and drinking beer!

 ### Connect with me: